 but human beings are a part of nature

-What ADAL proposes are the hue and the texture of furniture that creates a landscape harmonizing with nature.
 The tone of colors are adjusted in order to play a supporting role of making the most of the environment.
 As a result, the characteristics of the environment are respected, and the colors of natural materials are strengthened so that they become familiar with the environment.

 It is a proposal to create a landscape that gazes at nature from the comfortable relationship between people, things and nature.